tusharkhed04/Event-web/README.md

 # Event-web
-This is the event manage basic website
+This is the event manage basic website.